Pukka's Social Responsibility Policy

 Basic workers' rights and conditions of employment

 We go far beyond basic rights and conditions of employment for our workers, believing these are the foundation of a truly inspiring working environment and culture.
 The details of which are enshrined in our contracts of employment and People Policies.
-Everyone receives detailed terms before they join and are introduced to all our approaches through a comprehensive induction and onboarding program.
-And, our Wisdom Seeds enable us to hold each other to account daily – because of this we rarely call on more formal approaches such as disciplinary and grievance, although when needed concerns and difficulties are taken incredibly seriously.
+Everyone receives detailed terms before they join and are introduced to all our Wisdom Seeds and business essence during onboarding.
+We rarely call on formal approaches such as disciplinary and grievance, although when needed concerns and difficulties are taken incredibly seriously.

 We encourage everyone to understand their rights and responsibilities and expect we will use appropriate forums when things are worth celebrating or when things are unacceptable or could be enhanced.
-Our Wellbeing and Dignity at Work Policies detail how those mechanisms work and in what circumstances you might call on them and if in any doubt our leaders and People team are on hand to advise.
+Our Employee Health & Wellbeing Policy, Code of Business Principles, and Complaints Procedure detail how those mechanisms work and in what circumstances you might call on them and if in any doubt our leaders and People team are on hand to advise.

 Examples of how our practice goes far beyond statutory obligations include: